3fon3fonov/exostriker/README.md

 * Some more GUI plots and plot functionality.
 * GUI accsess to parameter limits and priors (there, but not connected with RVmod, yet)
 * Print all results and plots in a .tex ready environment
-* Many minor glitches and bugs may occur (For more detailed TBD list see: "focus_matrix_TBFixed.doc").
+* For more detailed TBD list see: "focus_matrix_TBFixed.doc".

 If you use this tool and you find a bug or a problem, please report it!